Archive for the ‘Archaeology’ Category

 http://www.parlington.info/2009/09/04/country-life-magazine/

-The picture above is of the painting; for over a year I have carefully steered a path towards having the picture recovered and returned to its rightful home, Lotherton Hall, where it will be displayed for the interest of the general public.
+The picture above is of the painting; for over a year I have carefully steered a path towards having the picture recovered and returned to its rightful home, Lotherton Hall, where it will be displayed for the interest of the general public.… Read the full article

 The Cellar is Consigned to History Again

 My excavations that re-discovered the cellar in the summer of 2005 as documented here on the Parlington History site are being consigned to history AGAIN!
 Sadly, the location is being filled with cheap rubble and demolition waste, not even clean stone is being used.
-The stairway to the cellar built almost certainly in the 1730′s at the behest of Sir Edward Gascoigne, when he constructed the central block that would endure as Parlington’s main elevation for over 250 years, is being filled by Messrs Moron & Co!
-That’s how annoyed I am.
-I don’t care who owns the place, playing fast and loose with our history and heritage is frankly truly barbaric.
-Here is the evidence:
+The stairway to the cellar built almost certainly in the 1730’s at the behest of Sir Edward Gascoigne, when he constructed the central block that would endure as Parlington’s main elevation for over 250 years, is being filled by Messrs Moron & Co!… Read the full article

 BBC – A History of the World